StemTBioinf/RprogrammingII/index.md

 Getting your package out there with Github
 ------------------------------------------

 This is all well and good, but what do you do if you need your R package and you don't have your laptop, or more often, you want to share you package/code with a collaborator?
 This is where Github (<https://github.com/>) comes in really handy.
-Github is an online repository for code popular with most developers.
+Github is an online repositor for code popular with most developers.

 Before this workshop you made an account for Github so login now and do the following:

 1. Create a new repository and call it `MyFirstPackage`
 2. When you have done this you will see some instructions on getting your file up.

-@Shamit: Do we want the 'pupils' to link there GitHub account to our StemSystT organization?

 ***Get your files up:***